Ethernet MIDI for Live Musicians - an iConnectivity Guide

 Now, how do you get all of those sources talking to each other?
 How do you go about running MIDI across a large and busy stage?
-Yep, you guessed it - ETHERNET!
+Yep, you guessed it - Ethernet!

-Attach an Ethernet cable to your playback computer, and run it to an Ethernet switch on stage.
+Start by attaching an Ethernet cable to your playback computer, and run it to an Ethernet switch on stage.
 This acts as the hub for all your MIDI connections.

 We can make your guitarist's life easier too, by doing the patch changes for him over MIDI.
 We can even sync his effects, such as delay repeats, to the tempo of the song!
-Just like your keyboard player, connect an iConnectivity MIDI+ interface to the ethernet switch and connect him up!
+Just like your keyboard player, connect an iConnectivity MIDI+ interface to the Ethernet switch and connect him up.

-Let's not leave the drummer out (they're musicians too!)
+Let's not leave the drummer out (they're musicians too!).
 Maybe your drummer wants to trigger some percussion samples loaded into the playback computer?
 Maybe they're running the start/stop commands from their pads or a MIDI controller?
 Simply run another Ethernet cable from the Ethernet switch to a mio4 interface by their drumset and plug their MIDI pads into it.